CYLALighthouse/PM-Toolkit/docs/sam.md

 > [!NOTE] When running Classroom Reports, make sure you have a class selected (ELA Whole Class / Math Whole Class) on the left-hand panel.

 ![SAM Classroom Reports](/_images/SAMClassroom.png)

+> [!TIP] Click on the Report Names below to navigate directly to that section!

 <!-- tabs:start -->